-For over a year a number of FSILG alumni, students, and staff have been seeking to incorporate planning for FSILGs residences as part of MIT's comprehensive West Campus Planning effort now underway.
+A number of FSILG alumni, students, and staff have been seeking to incorporate planning for FSILGs residences as part of MIT's comprehensive West Campus Planning effort now underway.
 This effort is gaining traction as we see that FSILGs can add immensely to vitality of a new West Campus hub.

 What this initiative is . . . . .